MuckerMayhem/TestBot/README.md

 ## Current commands

-!attitude - Show bot's conversational attitude towards you<br />
+!attitude - Show bot's conversational attitude towards you
 !clear - Clear all messages in a text channel
 !game - Play a game with the bot!
 !gooffline - Send the bot offline